pythagoras-dev/Pythagoras/README.md

 ## Core Concepts

- * **Portal**: An application's "window" into the non-ephemeral world outside the current application execution session.
-It's a connector that enables a link between a runtime-only ephemeral state and a persistent state that can be saved and loaded across multiple runs of the application and across multiple computers.
-Portals provide a unified interface for data persistence, caching, and state management across distributed systems.
-They abstract away the complexities of storage backends (local filesystem, cloud storage, etc.) and handle serialization/deserialization transparently.
+* **Portal**: A persistent gateway that connects your application to the world beyond the current execution session.
+Portals link runtime state to persistent storage that survives across multiple runs and machines.
+They provide a unified interface for data persistence, caching, and state management, abstracting away storage backend complexities (local filesystem, cloud storage, etc.) and handling serialization transparently.
-  This allows applications to seamlessly work with persistent data while maintaining isolation between runtime and storage concerns.
-A program can use multiple portals, each with its own storage backend, and each portal can be used by multiple applications.
-A portal defines a context for the execution of pure functions, which is used to cache and retrieve results.
+  A program can use multiple portals, each with its own storage backend, and each portal can serve multiple applications.
+Portals define the execution context for pure functions, enabling result caching and retrieval.

-* **Autonomous Function**: A self-contained function that does not depend on external imports or definitions.
-All necessary imports must be done inside the function body.
+* **Autonomous Function**: A self-contained function with no external dependencies.
-  These functions cannot use global objects (except built-ins), yield statements, or nonlocal variables.
-  They must be called with keyword arguments only to ensure clear parameter passing.
-  This design ensures complete isolation and portability, allowing the function to execute independently on any machine in a distributed system.
-The autonomous nature makes these functions ideal building blocks for parallel and distributed computing workflows, as they carry all their dependencies with them and maintain clear interfaces through strict parameter passing requirements.
+  All imports must be done inside the function body.
+These functions cannot use global objects (except built-ins), yield statements, or nonlocal variables, and must be called with keyword arguments only.
+This design ensures complete isolation and portability, making autonomous functions ideal building blocks for distributed computing—they carry all dependencies with them and maintain clear interfaces.

-* **Pure Function**: A special type of autonomous function that has no side effects and always returns the same result for the same arguments.
-This means the function's output depends solely on its input parameters, without relying on any external state or modifying anything outside its scope.
-  Pythagoras caches the results of pure functions using content-based addressing, so if the function is called multiple times with the same arguments, the function is executed only once, and the cached result is returned for all subsequent executions.
-This caching mechanism (also known as memoization) works seamlessly across different machines in a distributed system, enabling significant performance improvements for computationally intensive workflows.
+* **Pure Function**: An autonomous function that has no side effects and always returns the same result for the same arguments.
+Pythagoras caches pure function results using content-based addressing: if a function is called multiple times with identical arguments, it executes only once, and cached results are returned for subsequent calls.
+This memoization works seamlessly across machines in a distributed system, enabling significant performance improvements for computationally intensive workflows.

-* **Validator**: An autonomous function that checks if certain conditions are met before or after the execution of a pure function.
-Pre-validators run before the function, and post-validators run after.
+* **Validator**: An autonomous function that checks conditions before or after executing a pure function.
+Pre-validators run before execution, post-validators run after.
-  They can be passive (e.g., check for available RAM) or active (e.g., install a missing library).
-  Validators help ensure reliable execution across distributed systems by validating requirements and system state.
-Multiple validators can be combined using the standard decorator syntax to create comprehensive validation chains.
+  Validators can be passive (e.g., check available RAM) or active (e.g., install a missing library).
+They help ensure reliable distributed execution by validating requirements and system state.
+Multiple validators can be combined using standard decorator syntax.

-* **Value Address**: A globally unique address of an ***immutable value***, derived from its content (type and value).
-It consists of a human-readable descriptor (often based on the object's type and shape/length) and a hash signature (SHA-256, encoded) split into parts for filesystem/storage efficiency.
-Creating a ValueAddr(data) computes the content hash of data and stores the value in the active portal's storage (if not already stored), allowing that value to be retrieved later via the address.
-These addresses are used extensively by the portal to identify stored results and to reference inputs/outputs across distributed systems.
+* **Value Address**: A globally unique, content-derived address for an **immutable value**.
+  It consists of a human-readable descriptor (based on type and shape/length) and a hash signature (SHA-256) split into parts for storage efficiency.
+Creating a `ValueAddr(data)` computes the content hash and stores the value in the active portal's storage, allowing later retrieval via the address.
+Value addresses identify stored results and reference inputs/outputs across distributed systems.

-* **Execution Result Address**: A special type of Value Address that represents the result of a pure function execution.
-It combines the function's signature with its input parameters to create a unique identifier.
-When a function is executed in swarm mode, it immediately returns an Execution Result Address.
-This address acts as a "future" reference that can be used to check execution status and retrieve results once they become available.
-The address remains valid across application restarts and can be shared between different machines in the distributed system.
+* **Execution Result Address**: A Value Address representing the result of a pure function execution.
+It combines the function's signature with input parameters to create a unique identifier.
+In swarm mode, functions immediately return an Execution Result Address that acts as a "future" reference for checking execution status and retrieving results.
+  These addresses remain valid across application restarts and can be shared between machines.

-* **Swarming**: An asynchronous execution model where you do not know when your function will be executed, what machine will execute it, and how many times it will be executed.
-  Pythagoras ensures that the function will be eventually executed at least once but does not offer any further guarantees.
-This model enables maximum flexibility in distributed execution by decoupling the function call from its actual execution.
-Functions can be queued, load-balanced, retried on failure, and executed in parallel across multiple machines automatically.
-The trade-off is reduced control over execution timing and location, in exchange for improved scalability, fault tolerance, and resource utilization across the distributed system.
+* **Swarming**: An asynchronous execution model where you don't know when, where, or how many times your function will execute.
+Pythagoras guarantees eventual execution at least once but offers no further guarantees.
+This model maximizes flexibility by decoupling function calls from execution—functions can be queued, load-balanced, retried on failure, and parallelized automatically.
+The trade-off is reduced control over timing and location in exchange for improved scalability, fault tolerance, and resource utilization.

+For a complete list of terms and detailed definitions, see the [Glossary](GLOSSARY.md).

 ## How to get it?